 How the Flyers’ would handle goaltending entering the 2024-2025 season was anything but straightforward, a situation head coach John Tortorella said “ scares the crap” out of him before the season.
 The long-term plan behind the net was turned upside down midway through last season, when the young and promising Carter Hart would leave Philadelphia mid-season, citing personal reasons.
-The 26-year-old would never return to Philadelphia, as a sexual assault allegation from his past would lead to the two sides parting ways at the end of last season.
+The 26-year-old would never return to the 215, as a sexual assault allegation from his past would lead to the two sides parting ways at the end of last season.

 Ersson played better than expected as the number one option after Hart’s abrupt departure.
 However, the backup play at goaltender for the Flyers was still little to be desired at the time.
 This led the team to sign Ivan Fedotov to a one-year deal in May of 2022, an interesting prospect who had an extensive history of international play.

 Trials and tribulations would follow after this inking, as mandatory military service and legal disputes with the Russian Red Army team, CSKA Moscow, delayed his first start with Philadelphia until the end of last season, a game in which the Flyers were in a competitive playoff push in the Metropolitan Division.
 Fedotov would fall 2-4 to the Sabres in this game.
-He would not start again until this year
+He would not start again until this year.

 Don't call it a comeback